desimilkyway/desi-mws-dr1-datamodel/docs/rv_output/rvpix.rst

 SN_R        float32        Median S/N in the R arm
 SN_Z        float32        Median S/N in the Z arm
+SUCCESS     logical        Did we succeed or fail
+RR_Z        float64        Redrock redshift
+RR_SPECTYPE char[6]        Redrock spectype
-SUCCESS     logical        Did we succeed or fail HEALPIX     int64          HEALPixel containing this location at NSIDE=64 in the NESTED scheme RR_Z        float64        Redrock redshift RR_SPECTYPE char[6]        Redrock spectroscopic type
+HEALPIX     int64          HEALPixel containing this location at NSIDE=64 in the NESTED scheme
 =========== ======= ====== ===================================================================================================

 HDU2